 Inference from evolutionarily related systems

-How to describe biological systems with few relevant parameters ?
-We look for simplified representations by analyzing evolutionary conservation and coevolution in large datasets of related (homologous) biological sequences.
+How to describe biological systems with few relevant parameters?
+We search for simplified representations by analyzing evolutionary conservation and coevolution in large datasets of related (homologous) biological sequences.

 Protein sequencesApplied to proteins, this approach led us to propose that independent subsets of amino acids with no obvious structural signature can control different functional properties of a same protein domain (collaboration with the group of Rama Ranganathan).

 - Evolution-based functional decomposition of proteins

 - Elements of coevolution in biological sequences

 - Conserved units of co-expression in bacterial genomes: an evolutionary insight into gene regulation

 - Universal and idiosyncratic characteristic lengths in bacterial genomes

 - Evolution of sparsity and modularity in a model of protein allostery